 23. Other than for delivering goods and services, you must not park or allow parking of commercial light goods vehicles as described in the vehicle taxation legislation.
 Vehicles intended for domestic use but derived from or adapted from such a commercial vehicle.

 24. You must not park or allow parking of motor homes, touring caravans, trailers and camper vans.

 25. You must hold a current driving license and be insured to drive any vehicle on the park.
 You must also ensure that any vehicle you drive on the park is taxed in accordance with the requirements of law and is in a roadworthy condition.

 26. Disused or unroadworthy vehicles must not be kept anywhere in the park.
 We reserve the right to remove any vehicle which is apparently abandoned.

 27. You must not carry out the following works or repairs on the park:

 (a) major vehicles repairs involving the dismantling of the part(s) of the engine.

 (b) works which involve the removal of oil or other fuels.

 28. You must not use or display guns, firearms and offensive weapons (including crossbows) on the park and you may only keep them on the pitch or in your home if you hold the appropriate license and they are securely secured in accordance with that license.

 29. Homeowners must maintain the outside of their park home in a clean and tidy condition.
-Where the exterior is repainted or recovered home owners must use reasonable endeavors not to depart from the original exterior color-scheme.
+Where the exterior is repainted or recovered homeowners must use reasonable endeavours not to depart from the original exterior colour-scheme.